-Commonly Asked Questions: These are questions that can be asked at any company for any position.
-Examples include those in the following pages.
-Consider different ways the same question can be asked, such as "why should I hire you?" and "what makes you a unique candidate?".
+These questions can be asked at any company for any position.
+Examples are included later in the document.
+Consider different ways the same question can be asked, such as "why should I hire you?" and "what makes you a unique candidate?"

+Field/industry specifics:

-Field/Industry Specific: What skills or attributes are important in your career area?
-Social services may have more of an emphasis on interpersonal skills or ethics, whereas engineering may focus more on project management and problem solving.
+What skills or attributes are important in your career area?
+For example, social services may emphasize interpersonal skills or ethics, whereas engineering may focus more on project management and problem solving.

+Job posting:

-Job Posting: This is your biggest clue to what employers might ask you, and may overlap with the field/industry questions you have thought about.
-What are the skills they list?
+This is your biggest clue to what employers might ask you, and it may overlap with the field or industry questions you've thought about.
+What skills did the employer list?
 Can you come up with examples of how you demonstrated those skills?

-Once you have a topic or theme identified, brainstorm the different types of questions they could ask.
-For example:
+Once you have a topic or theme identified, brainstorm the different questions or prompts interviewers could ask.
+Here are some examples.